hao-beixi/f22-assignments/SETUP2_ROSWorkspace.md

     1. Go to the "Planning" tab of the "MotionPlanning" panel provided by MoveIt
     2. Move the robot in the right-hand panel, which shows the 3D handles
     3. Once you are happy with the desired new position for the robot, click "Plan & Execute" in the "Planning" tab.

+    > If you are unsure about how to use RViz, check read sections 4-7 of the [RViz User Guide](http://wiki.ros.org/rviz/UserGuide).
+    The guide will provide you an overview of the Panels, Displays, and configuration options available in RViz.

 4. Try commanding the robot from the command line.
 You can send specific requests for the position of each of the 4 joints in the robot as follows: